The entire collection comprises over 60,000 printed photographs and slides, 7,200 of which trace the company’s history from 1918 to the present day.

-Over fifty-eight files of newspaper and magazine cuttings, both Italian and of other nations, regarding SAME and the Group’s brands, starting from 1928.
+Over sixty-eight files of newspaper and magazine cuttings, both Italian and of other nations, regarding SAME and the Group’s brands, starting from 1928.

 Library – Newspapers and Periodicals – House organ

-Ours is a small library, specialised in the history of farming and agricultural mechanisation containing 300 books published as from post-WW2 years.
-The SAME Historical Archives are progressively collecting dissertations presented over the years regarding the Group’s brands, products or industrial processes.
-To-date over 77 titles have been entered in the data system, and made available for consultation: a fascinating wealth of resources, which underlines the contribution of the SAME Group to the academic and research worlds.
+Ours is a small library, specialised in the history of farming and agricultural mechanisation containing 400 books published as from post-WW2 years.
+The Historical Archives are progressively collecting dissertations presented over the years regarding the Group’s brands, products or industrial processes.
+To-date over 97 titles have been entered in the data system, and made available for consultation: a fascinating wealth of resources, which underlines the contribution of the SAME Group to the academic and research worlds.

 The Newspapers and Periodicals collection houses sector-specific publications, both Italian and foreign, dating from 1954 onwards.

 Important keys for reconstructing the Company’s historic background are the Company’s house organs SAME Informazioni (1959-1966) and 4 Ruote Motrici (1966-2007).

 A collection of 1160 films of an institutional and commercial nature – regarding events (trade fairs, conventions, press conferences), documentaries, commercials – produced on various media (vhs, U-matic, cd, dvd), starting from 1953.